OCSO

 Sunday, November 2, 2025 at 3pm at St. Cecilias

 Celebrating Erik’s 25th season with two selections from his first season including Schubert’s “Unfinished” Symphony.
-Plus cellist Heidi Hoffmann, and a nod to Halloween with Mussorgsky’s “Night on Bald Mountain.”
+Plus cellist Heidi Hoffmann performing Diane Jones’s “Soul Dance” and Tchaikovsky’s “Pezzo.”
+We’ll conclude with a nod to Halloween with Mussorgsky’s “Night on Bald Mountain.”

 Sunday, December 7, 2025 at 3pm at St. Cecilias

-Our holiday concert will feature selections from Handel’s Messiah, and a special guest narrator for “The Night Before Christmas.”
+Our holiday concert will feature selections from Handel’s Messiah with soloists Margaret Eighmey, Tyler Eighmey, and David Rudari.
+Special guest narrator Fr.
+Joseph Clemente will tell us the story of “The Night Before Christmas.”

 Sunday, March 8, 2026 at 3pm at Park Central Presbyterian